What is the Express Entry CRS Score?

 Maximum Express Entry CRS Score & Cut-Off Marks

-Irrespective of a principal applicant’s country of origin, the possible maximum score in the Core/Human Capital Factors group for a single applicant is 500.
+Irrespective of a principal applicant’s country of origin, the possible maximum Canada express entry CRS results score in the Core/Human Capital Factors group for a single applicant is 500.
 It is 460 if the applicant is married or has a common-law partner that is not a permanent resident or citizen of Canada.
 With a spouse or partner combined, the maximum score is 500.

 Express Entry Human Capital Factors